Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 extension, either as a static library or a DLL, based on the build

 configuration.
-Finally, the CCSTUBSCMD
+Finally, the CCSTUBSCMD macro is intended for

 compiling objects for stubs libraries in cases where the extension